Decision Fatigue- Have You Fallen Prey To It?

-A dictionary defines decision fatigue as the deteriorating quality of decisions made by individuals after a long session of decision making.
-It is the cumulative effect of repetitive and exhaustive decision making.
+A dictionary defines decision fatigue as the deteriorating quality of decisions made by individuals after a long decision-making session.
+It is the cumulative effect of repetitive and exhaustive decision-making.

 Roy Baumeister, the psychologist who coined the term “decision fatigue” says that we have a finite amount of willpower.
 So the more decisions you make, the lesser the willpower remains.